 When you inhale, envision the fresh oxygen going deeply into the tissues as you massage them.
 As you exhale, see the pain and toxins leaving those tissues.
 This will help the process greatly!

 You mind has great power over you body.
 It has been found that visualization techniques can improve performance by over 400%!
 So, use them to feel better faster!

 After you have finished massaging all the areas above, you are going to massage the large areas on either side of your prostate:

 This picture obviously has the hands far above the prostate area.
 It gives you the right idea for hand spacing.
 You should start right above your pubic bone (hands spaced as shown) and work up to the area you see in this picture.

 The muscles under the hands in this picture often get a very constricted blood flow.
 That is because of the posture we normally have when working at a desk.
 Your blood must flow through this area to reach your prostate gland.
 These muscles may be VERY sore to massage.
 If they are, be more gentle, but massage there longer.
 Remember,

-During the Abdominal Peripheral Prostate Massage, do not massage directly on the prostate itself.
-We are still opening up the blood flow in the areas that feed your prostate.
+During the Abdominal Peripheral Prostate Massage, do not massage directly on the gland itself.
+We are still opening up the blood flow in the areas that feed your gland.
 So massage on the sides of it.
 This skin moves freely and you can do nice large deep circles with your fingertips!